rizzocolton/PhysiSimDT/devlog.md

 5. Ended up having to make my own GridKey struct and hash to work in the unordered_map
 6. Got displaying the spatial map down using sf::RectangleShape
 7. Added features for circles entering and exiting cells in spatial map
+8. Decided to rework that strategy and instead have circles enter their cell every frame
+9. Finally got spatial map working and fully functional

+Overall I had very impressive performance gains on this.
+Went from 43 fps at 2000 objects for pre-spatial map implementation, now it's at 430 fps for 2000 objects with a spatial map.

+## Creating UI

+1. Started with start/pause and reset buttons